 What is structured data?

-Structured data is built using a text-based markup that typically uses the schema.org vocabulary, a result of collaboration between Google, Bing, Yahoo! and Yandex.
-Its aim is to clarify what information search engines need to be better able to understand your content and give the searchers a better and more engaging search experience.
+Structured data is built using a text-based markup, typically using the schema.org vocabulary, a result of collaboration between Google, Bing, Yahoo! and Yandex.

 Schema.org is made up of three forms of code: